Mahmoud-Abdelraouf/Advanced-Programming-Labs/Lab06/README.md

 # Java Lab ASU
-This Lab aim to practice in "Exception Handling"
+## This Lab aim to practice in "Exception Handling"
+Thre are three batch files and three arxml in the directory above for each case